Discreet Psychological Expertise

 Do No Harm

-Psychological counseling must never become an instrument of harm and resists any form of instrumentalization.
+Psychological assistance must never become an instrument of harm and resists any form of instrumentalization.

 Equal Opportunity Through Confidentiality